 Of course, hair growth can be supported with lifestyle choices, for example with a healthy diet.
 A good exercise routine and good all-round health will also be beneficial.

-Hair transplants for hair thinning
+Hair transplants for diffuse thinning haur

 Diffuse hair loss that is not hereditary reverses when the trigger is recognised and removed.
 Healthy hair then grows back again.

-If the hair does not grow back, a hair transplant may be the best option.
+If the hair does not grow back, a hair transplant in Turkey may be the best option.
 Dr Acar and his team at Cosmedica Clinic will be happy to answer any questions you may have.